-Faculty-Led Study Abroad Courses: All programs led by a SUNY Cortland faculty member are considered faculty-led courses.
+Faculty-Led Study Abroad/Away Courses: All programs led by a SUNY Cortland faculty member are considered faculty-led courses.
 They do not need to be evaluated for Cortland credit, because all students on a particular faculty-led program receive credit for the same course(s).

-International Internships and Student Teaching.
-Students and advisors should consult with the International Programs Office about the requirements internships and student teaching abroad.
+International Internships.
+Students and advisors should consult with the International Programs Office about the internship requirements abroad.